MONTEREY COUNTY – SOME NOTES ON GEOGRAPHY AND HABITATS

 Monterey County covers some 3,324 square miles of extraordinarily varied geography, geology and climate.

-• The Sierra de Salinas (Mount Toro and the rest of the clearly defined range lying to the north and east of Carmel Valley Road) technically fall within the Santa Lucia Mountains.
+• The Outer Coast Ranges comprise the Santa Lucia Mountains, which lie to the south and west of the Salinas Valley.
+The Sierra de Salinas (Mount Toro and the rest of the clearly defined range lying to the north and east of Carmel Valley Road) are part of the Santa Lucia Mountains.

-• The Diablo Range runs east of the San Andreas fault and extends from the San Francisco Bay area in the north to near the San Luis Obispo County line in the south.
+• The Inner Coast Ranges include the Gabilans and part of the Diablo Range; these lie east of the Salinas Valley.
+The Gabilan Range runs west of the San Andreas fault from the Pajaro River in the north to near King City in the south and includes the Pinnacles National Park.
+The Diablo Range runs east of the San Andreas fault and extends from the San Francisco Bay area in the north to near the San Luis Obispo County line in the south.

 COASTAL